The Alzheimer Society is your First Link® to a community of support, resources and a wealth of knowledge to help you in your dementia journey.

 Art to Inspire is designed to creatively engage participants with visual art.
 Held in the Winnipeg Art Gallery and led by art educators and artists, participants make, view and discuss art in a supportive setting.
 Each session looks at a different theme, and those involved are encouraged to contribute in a variety of ways to celebrate present moment awareness and meaningful creative expression.

 Learn new skills and obtain information and resources that will help you face the daily realities of living with and caring for a person with Alzheimer’s disease or another dementia.
+We cover a wide range of topics – from the progression of dementia to legal and financial matters.
+The sessions are geared towards helping people with dementia and their caregivers be confident on their dementia journey.

 You are not alone.
 Call us!